cposch1/RIVeR/manual.md

 ---

-### 💧 Reminder: How LSPIV Works
+## Reminder: How LSPIV Works

 Before continuing, it’s important to understand that LSPIV (Large-Scale Particle Image Velocimetry) is based on the assumption that:

 - There are visible **tracers** (like foam, bubbles, debris) moving on the water surface.
 - These tracers travel at the **same speed as the surface water flow**.

+> ⚠️ **Important:**
-⚠️ **Without visible tracers, velocity cannot be measured.**
+> Without visible tracers, velocity cannot be measured.**
-If tracers move too fast (making flow direction unclear) or too slow (where measurement error becomes proportionally large), the technique’s reliability decreases.
+> If tracers move too fast (making flow direction unclear) or too slow (where measurement error becomes proportionally large), the technique’s reliability decreases.

 Most videos are recorded at **30 frames per second (fps)**, but this can vary.

 ---

-### 🎬 How to Use This Step
+## How to Use This Step

 At the **end of this step**, RIVeR will extract frames from the video to prepare them for processing.